JPS-Science-Bowl/JPS-Science-Bowl.github.io/about.md

 # About page

-This page will tell y
+This page will tell you a litttle bit about me